Vanishree-I-B/aws-serverless-file-processing/README.md

 4.Scalable and cost-efficient syste

  Goal
-To build a serverless automation system using AWS cloud services.
+To build a serverless automation system using AWS cloud services